Modern Agriculture and Career Opportunities

 1. Agricultural Engineering

-As an Agricultural Engineer, you can be recruited by both government and private entities to provide consultancy services to various private and government organizations on machinery to be purchased, structuring of farms, and suggest alternatives to traditional method and techniques.
+As an Agricultural Engineer, you can be recruited by both government and private entities to provide consultancy services to various private and government organizations on machinery to be purchased, structuring of farms, and suggesting alternatives to traditional methods and techniques.
 In companies manufacturing agricultural machinery, you can work under various departments like Design, Research and Development, Maintenance, etc.

 You can explore careers like becoming a Floriculturist (cultivating flowers), Olericulturist (cultivating vegetables), Landscaping (designing & maintaining commercial or residential gardens and parks), Viticulturist (cultivating grapes), Pomologist (cultivating fruits), etc. You can also get into the research field as a Horticulture Scientist and contribute to the development of new and better methods of cultivation.
 You can also start your own horticulture business or nursery and grow flowers, fruits, vegetables, etc. for commercial purposes.